 For almost 2 years following the death of Mitch, certain places in my home evoked the most tender feelings.
 Whenever I was at my grill, I’d instinctively look to my side hoping to see little Mitch next to me, only to find emptiness.
 I’d burst into tears, and my heart would break all over again.
 For a season, all I saw was emptiness, everywhere.
 I had an aversion to certain rooms in my home – for they reminded me of my absent son and those places became a source of deep pain.

 Over time, however, I knew I needed to create new memories in those empty places – to fill those voids with something of joy and happiness.
 It took time.
 Step by step, new memory by new memory, I began to replace that sense of profound emptiness with something new.

 I think part of my grief was magnified because I wanted to go home … you know, the home I once knew and loved.
 Yet everything stood as a testament that I was no longer home and that I could never go there again.

 Author Thomas Wolfe wrote a book, You Can’t Go Home Again (1940), where, among other things, describes how the passing of time prevents us from returning “home again.”
 On at least one level, it is a brilliant meditation on life and making the most of the time we have.

-On my grief journey, I had to learn I could never go home again … at least to the home I once knew.
-That time before, with little Mitch, was my old home.
-Today is now, and that is where I’ve learned to live.
+On my grief journey, I had to learn that I could never go home again … at least to the home I once knew.
+That time before with little Mitch was my old home.
+Today is now and that is where I’ve learned to live.